microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/postmessage.rst

 ..  data:: Host_PerfTiming

-    Provides performance related timestamps from the host frame.
+    Provides performance related timestamps from the host page.
 Hosts should send this message when the Office Online frame is created so load performance can be more accurately tracked.

     ..  attribute:: Values